Semistability of Nonlinear Systems Having a Continuum of Equilibria and Time-Varying Delays: Introduction

-In this paper, we develop a general framework for semistability analysis of nonlinear systems having a continuum of equilibria and time-varying delays in which the delays are unknown and continuous with respect to time, not necessarily continuously differentiable.
+In this report, we develop a general framework for semistability analysis of nonlinear systems having nonisolated equilibria and bounded time-varying delays in which the delays are unknown and continuous with respect to time, not necessarily continuously differentiable.
 Here semistability is the property whereby every trajectory that starts in a neighborhood of a Lyapunov stable equilibrium converges to a (possibly different) Lyapunov stable equilibrium.
-The basic assumption for the main result in this paper involves the idea of \textit{limiting equations} \cite{Artstein:JDE:1977} by assuming that the original time-varying delay system asymptotically converges to an autonomous system with constant delays.
+The basic assumption for the main result in this report involves the idea of \textit{limiting equations} \cite{Artstein:JDE:1977} by assuming that the original time-varying delay system asymptotically converges to an autonomous system with constant delays.
 Using these results, next we present stability analysis of time-varying consensus dynamic networks in the presence of unknown asymmetric non-uniform time-varying delays.
-The main feature of the proposed framework is that the assumption on continuous differentiability of the time delays is considerably weakened by use of a limiting function assumption, which is more natural and useful in practical systems.
-The proposed new results can be viewed as a generalization of network consensus with constant time delays in \cite{CHHR:SCL:2008}.
+The main feature of the proposed framework is that the assumption on continuous differentiability of time delays is considerably weakened by use of a limiting function assumption, which is more natural and useful in many systems, particularly for dynamical systems with \textit{autonomous self-regulating time lags} \cite{BC:PNAS:1959,Cooke:JDE:1970,Rek:DAN:1958,Ginzburg:DU:1970,Ruiz:JDE:1976,Stephan:JDE:1969,Stephan:JDE:1970}.